facebook/lexical/packages/lexical-website-new/docs/concepts/nodes.md

 ### [`RootNode`](https://github.com/facebook/lexical/blob/main/packages/lexical/src/nodes/LexicalRootNode.ts)

 There is only ever a single `RootNode` in an `EditorState` and it is always at the top and it represents the `contenteditable` itself.
-This means that the `RootNode` does not have a parent or siblings and also.
+This means that the `RootNode` does not have a parent or siblings.

 - To get the text content of the entire editor, you should use `rootNode.getTextContent()`.
 - To avoid selection issues, Lexical forbids insertion of text nodes directly into a `RootNode`.